thrau/pymq/README.md

 enables different styles of remoting via Pub/Sub, Queues, and synchronous RPC.

 With PyMQ, developers can integrate Python applications running on different machines in a loosely coupled way over existing transport mechanisms.
-PyMQ currently provides a Redis backend.
+PyMQ currently provides a Redis backend, and an in-memory backend for testing.
+The API is extensible and other transports can be plugged in.

 Using PyMQ
 ----------